trytouca/trytouca/sdk/js/README.md

 ## 👀 Sneak Peak

-> For a more thorough guide of how to use Touca SDK for Node.js, check out the
+> For a more thorough guide of how to use Touca SDK for JavaScript, check out
-> `examples` directory or visit our documentation website at
+> the `examples` directory or visit our documentation website at
 > [docs.touca.io](https://docs.touca.io).

 Let us imagine that we want to test a software workflow that reports whether a